jeffpar/pcjs/tools/pc/README.md

 ### Starting Machines from the Command-Line

-Load a JSON machine configuration file, such as [ibm5150.json](ibm5150.json) or [compaq386.json](compaq386.json), with the utility's `load` command, either interactively or with the `--load` command-line argument.
+Start a JSON machine configuration file, such as [ibm5150.json](ibm5150.json) or [compaq386.json](compaq386.json), with the utility's `start` command, either interactively or with the `--start` command-line argument.

 For example:

-	pc.js --load=ibm5150
+	pc.js --start=ibm5150

 or, if your operating system doesn't automatically associate `.js` files with [Node](https://nodejs.org/en):

-	node pc.js --load=ibm5150
+	node pc.js --start=ibm5150

 > NOTE: On Windows, the first time you attempt to run a `.js` file from the command-line, Windows may prompt you to associate a program with it (eg, "C:\Program Files\nodejs\node.exe"), and while this will eliminate the need to type `node`, the association may not automatically pass along any command-line arguments.
 >